AIRI-Institute/doped_CsPbI3_energetics2/README.md

 Scripts
 -----
-The repository also contains a [Jupyter Notebook](data_processing.py) file with utils and visualisation scripts.
-You can calculate and visualise energy distributions, RMSEs, predictions, etc.
+The repository also contains a [data_processing.py](data_processing.py) file with visualization functions and usage examples.
+You can visualize statistics on CCSs, energy distributions, group-subgroup relations.

 Model
 -----